Will There Ever Be A Cure For Endometriosis?

 Advertisement

+Build-up of the disease also causes fibrosis and endometriomas – small, tumour-like clusters of endometriosis – which can interfere with the functions of organs in the pelvis.
+The disease can cause organs to become adhered to one another, which can, in turn, require emergency surgery.
+A 30-year-old woman in the US named Aubrion Rogers died after an urgent endometriosis surgery earlier this year, after being refused treatment several times by medical professionals.

-Endometriosis disability costs the UK £8.2 billion each year in healthcare costs and lost earnings.
+Endometriosis disability costs Australia $9.7 billion each year in healthcare costs and lost earnings.
 But despite the disease’s severe effects, it continues to be under-treated due to a lack of research.
-And it still takes up to a decade for a person in the UK to be diagnosed with endometriosis.
+And it still takes seven years on average for a person in Australia to be diagnosed with endometriosis.

 Researchers increasingly suspect that repeat surgery may be making some forms of endometriosis pain worse as a result of the continued severing of nerves within the pelvis.
 So the hunt is on for a medical – rather than surgical – endometriosis treatment.